MohammedTariq173/BlockchainCat-1_173/README.md

-# 🪙 BlockchainCat-1_173
 ## Simple Blockchain Project

 A minimal blockchain implementation in Python that demonstrates the **core concepts of blockchain technology**.
-This project is designed for educational use in college-level projects to help students understand how blockchains work internally.
+This project is designed for educational use in college-level projects to help understand how blockchains work internally.

 ---

-## 📘 Project Introduction
+##  Project Introduction
 This project implements a simple blockchain with the following features:
 - Each block stores transactions, proof of work, and hash of the previous block.
 - Blocks are linked together to form a chain (immutable ledger).